[This article was last updated on November 23, 2017]

 The improvements make the pedals easier to set up and switch between bikes.
 It's an expensive system but one that can give you a ton of information, and that will appeal to a lot of data-hungry riders out there.

 The Stages Power meter is lightweight, easy to fit and, according to our tests, it gives results that are comparable with those of systems costing twice as much.
 The meter is housed on a left (non-driveside) crank.
-You buy the complete crank with the power meter already installed.
+You buy the crank with the power meter already installed and swap it for your existing left-hand crank.
 Stages offer various different models.

 The range of power meter chainsets from SRAM and technology company Quarq stretches from basic models without chainrings up to the SRAM Red Quarq PowerMeter with an RRP of £1599.99 (but available for about £1300).